River Ribble search: Fire crews search for wanted man who jumped into river to escape police

 Ambulance crews have been stood down and police think he might have swam across to the other side and ran off.

-You can watch footage from the river search in our video player.
+You can also watch footage of the river search in our video player.

 Lancashire Police have been approached for further details.